 Turn Off Any Appliances, Faucets, & Switches

 This first tip might sound obvious, but we all know the panic of trying to remember whether we properly turned off this, or flicked the switch off that.
 It’s an awful feeling which you certainly don’t want to have while you’re hundreds or thousands of miles away from home.
 That’s why it is vital to switch off or close all appliances, faucets, and switches.
+And make sure to check your water filters, too!

 It’ll give you the peace of mind while you’re away, and reduce the chances of a disaster occurring.
 Plus, given you won’t be using these utilities while you’re away, switching or closing them will help to save on electricity costs too.
 To make matters simpler, use a checklist to ensure you’ve covered all your bases.